xicu/slotemextremus/README.md

 ## Thoughts on AI?

 Very, very positive.
 Having a companion that will solve your problems (quite often) is priceless.
-This hobby project wouldn't have been be a working skeleton in only two months without these new tools.
+This hobby project wouldn't have been a working skeleton in only two months without these new tools.

+The main win?
+The frustration-less feeling.
+Those bugs like black holes, where you spent hours and hours with little to none progress, and you ended up asking in a forum begging for tips, are a thing of the past.
+Ask Copilot, copy&paste your code in ChatGPT, have a chat with DeepSeek+DeepThink... you name it - what matters is that you will never feel blocked any more, at very least they will give you new ideas.
+That's just awesome.

+To me, it's like all these LLMs and agents have continued the worked that Google dropped around 2010.
+In the early 2000's, Google was just the way to navigate your issues, your source of knowledge.
+Later, they changed their business model and rather than focusing on providing meaningful answers, they preferred to give you whatever else.
+For now, LLMs are focusing on searching, aggregating, and summarizing valuable information for you, which is awesome.

-However, I'm also getting a bunch of good learnings while doing this...
+However, not everything has been so perfect.
+I'm also getting a bunch of good learnings while doing this...

 ### Your AI agent tries to please you